nose-devs/nose/doc/writing_tests.rst

 Test classes
 ============

-A test class is a class defined in a test module that is either a subclass of :class:`unittest.TestCase`, or matches testMatch.
-Test classes that don't descend from `unittest.TestCase` are run in the same way as those that do: methods in the class that match testMatch are discovered, and a test case constructed to run each with a fresh instance of the test class.
-Like :class:`unittest.TestCase` subclasses, other test classes may define setUp and tearDown methods that will be run before and after each test method.
-Test classes that do not descend from `unittest.TestCase` may also include generator methods, and class-level fixtures.
-Class level fixtures may be named `setup_class`, `setupClass`, `setUpClass`, `setupAll` or `setUpAll` for set up and `teardown_class`, `teardownClass`, `tearDownClass`, `teardownAll` or `tearDownAll` for teardown and must be class methods.
+A test class is a class defined in a test module that matches testMatch or is a subclass of :class:`unittest.TestCase`.
+All test classes are run the same
+way: Methods in the class that match testMatch are discovered, and a test case is constructed to run each method with a fresh instance of the test class.
+Like :class:`unittest.TestCase` subclasses, other test classes can define setUp and tearDown methods that will be run before and after each test method.
+Test classes that do not descend from `unittest.TestCase` may also include generator methods and class-level fixtures.
+Class-level setup fixtures may be named `setup_class`, `setupClass`, `setUpClass`, `setupAll` or `setUpAll`; teardown fixtures may be named `teardown_class`, `teardownClass`, `tearDownClass`, `teardownAll` or `tearDownAll`.
+Class-level setup and teardown fixtures must be class methods.

 Test functions
 ==============